 GASB issued the following four statements which become effective with the fiscal year ending June 30, 2013: Statement no. 60, Accounting and Financial Reporting for Service Concession Arrangements, which addresses partnerships with private and other public entities; Statement no. 61, The Financial Reporting Entity: Omnibus - an amendment of no. 14 and no. 34, which modifies certain requirements for inclusion of component units in the financial reporting entity; Statement no. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, which incorporates pre-November 30, 1989 pronouncements into GASB's authoritative language from FASB, APB and AICPA; and Statement no. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, which redefines some assets and liabilities.
-Management has not yet determined the effects on the College's financial statements when these statements are implemented.
+Management has determined the requirements of these Statements have no effect on the financial statements or reporting.

 GASB issued the following three statements which become effective with the fiscal year ending June 30, 2014: Statement no. 65, Items Previously Reported as Assets and Liabilities, Statement no. 66, Technical Corrections - 2012 - an amendment of GASB Statements no. 10 and no. 62, and Statement no. 67, Financial Reporting for Pension Plans - an amendment of GASB Statement no. 25.
 GASB issued Statement no. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement no. 27, which becomes effective for the fiscal year ending June 30, 2015.
-Management has not yet determined the effects on the College's financial statements when these statements are implemented.
+Management has not yet determined the effects to the College's financial statements when these statements are implemented.